3. How one can recognize the truth and who can really express the truth

 The truth is the reality of all positive things.
 It can be the life of man and the direction in which he travels; it can lead one to cast off their corrupt disposition, to come to fear God and shun evil, to become one who obeys God and a qualified created being, one whom God loves and who meets with His favor.
 Given its preciousness, what attitude and perspective should one have in regarding God’s words and the truth?
 It is quite obvious: For those who truly believe in God and have a heart of reverence for Him, His words are their lifeblood.
 Man should treasure God’s words, and eat and drink of them, and enjoy them, and accept them as his life, as the direction in which he makes his way, as his ready aid and provision; man should live, practice, and experience in accordance with the statements and requirements of the truth, and submit to its demands of him, to each of the statements and requirements that the truth grants to him, rather than subjecting it to study, analysis, speculation, and doubt.
 As the truth is man’s ready aid, his ready provision, and can be his life, man should treat the truth as the most precious thing, for he must rely on the truth to live, to come to satisfy God’s demands, fearing Him and shunning evil, and to find within his daily life the path on which to practice, grasping the principles of practice and achieving submission to God.
 Man must also rely on the truth to cast off his corrupt disposition, to become one who is saved and a qualified created being.

-Excerpted from “They Despise the Truth, Flagrantly Violate the Principles, and Disregard the Arrangements of God’s House (VII)” in Exposing Antichrists
+Excerpted from “They Despise the Truth, Publicly Flout Principles, and Ignore the Arrangements of God’s House (Part Seven)” in Exposing Antichrists

 God Himself is possessed of truth, and He is the source of truth.
 Every positive thing and every truth come from God.
 He can pass judgment on the rightness and wrongness of all things and all events; He can pass judgment on things that have happened, things that are happening now, and future things yet unknown to man.
 He is the only judge who can pass judgment on the rightness and wrongness of all things, and this means the rightness and wrongness of all things can only be judged by Him.
 He knows the rules for all things.
 This is the embodiment of truth, which means that He Himself is possessed of the essence of truth.
 If man understood the truth and achieved perfection, would he then have anything to do with the embodiment of truth?
 When man is made perfect, he has an accurate judgment of all that God does now and the things He requires, and he has an accurate way to practice; man also understands God’s will and knows right from wrong.
 Yet there are some things man cannot reach, things which he can only know after God tells him of them—man cannot know things yet unknown, things that God has not yet told him, and man cannot make predictions.
 Moreover, even if man obtained the truth from God, and possessed truth reality, and knew the essence of many truths, and had the ability to tell right from wrong, he would not have the ability to control and govern all things.
 That is the difference.
 Created beings can only ever obtain the truth from the source of the truth.
 Can they obtain the truth from man?
 Is man the truth?
 Can man provide the truth?
 He cannot, and that is the difference.
 You can only receive the truth, not provide it—can you be called the embodiment of truth?
 What exactly is the essence of the embodiment of truth?
 It is the source that provides the truth, the source of governance and sovereignty over all things, and it is also the standards and rules by which all things and all events are judged.
 This is the embodiment of truth.

-Excerpted from “They Would Have Others Obey Only Them, Not the Truth or God (III)” in Exposing Antichrists
+Excerpted from “They Would Have Others Obey Only Them, Not the Truth or God (Part Three)” in Exposing Antichrists

 God’s words are God’s words; God’s words are truth.
 They are the foundation and the law by which mankind should exist, and those so-called tenets that originate with humanity are condemned by God.
 They do not meet with His approval, and less still are they the origin or basis of His utterances.
 God expresses His disposition and His essence through His words.
 All the words brought forth by God’s expression are truth, for He has the essence of God, and He is the reality of all positive things.
 The fact that God’s words are truth never alters, no matter how this corrupt mankind positions them or defines them, nor how it views them or understands them.
 No matter how many words of God have been spoken, and no matter how much this corrupt, sinful mankind condemns and rejects them, there remains a fact that cannot be changed: Even in these circumstances, the so-called culture and traditions that mankind values cannot become positive things, and cannot become the truth.
 This is unalterable.
 Mankind’s traditional culture and way of existence will not become truth because of the changes or passage of time, and neither will the words of God become the words of man due to mankind’s condemnation or forgetfulness.
 This essence will never change; truth is always truth.
 What fact exists herein?
 All those sayings that are summarized by mankind originate in Satan—they are human imaginings and notions, even arising from human hot-bloodedness, and have nothing at all to do with positive things.
 The words of God, on the other hand, are expressions of God’s essence and status.
 For what reason does He express these words?
 Why do I say they are truth?
 The reason is that God rules over all the laws, principles, roots, essences, actualities, and mysteries of all things, and they are grasped in His hand, and God alone knows their origins and what their roots really are.
 Therefore, only the definitions of all things mentioned in the words of God are most accurate, and the requirements for mankind within God’s words are the only standard for mankind—the only criteria by which mankind should exist.
 Nevertheless, the laws by which mankind exists are derived, in one regard, from a violation of the fact of God’s rule over all things, and in another regard from a violation of the fact of God’s sovereignty over the laws of all things.
 They come from man’s imaginings and notions, and come also from Satan.
 What sort of role does Satan play?
 First, Satan impersonates the truth; second, it destroys, disturbs, and tramples all the principles and laws of God’s creation of all things.
 Thus, things that come from Satan match its essence precisely, and are full of Satan’s wicked intentions, temptations, and disguises, as well as Satan’s never-ending ambition.
 These will never become truth, regardless of whether corrupt mankind can discern them, regardless of the degree to which corrupt mankind accepts them, and regardless of the longevity of the era during which corrupt mankind admires them, worships them, and preaches them, and regardless, too, of how many people admire, worship, and preach them.
 They will never become truth, and will always remain negative things, for their essence, origin, and root is Satan, the Satan that is the enemy of God and in enmity with truth.
 When there is no truth against which to contrast them, they may pretend that they are good and that they are positive, but when the truth is used to dissect and expose them, they are not without vulnerabilities.
 They cannot stand fast, and they are things quickly condemned, exposed, and cast aside.
 The truth God expresses is exactly in line with the needs of mankind’s normal humanity, which God created, while what Satan gives man is in precise violation of those needs.
 It makes a normal person abnormal, immoderate, narrow-minded, arrogant, foolish, evil, hard, vicious, and, above all, insufferably arrogant.
 At a certain point, that person becomes mentally deranged, no longer even knowing who they are.
 They refuse to be normal people but must act as non-normal human beings; they refuse to be ordinary people but insist instead on becoming superior human beings—and thus is people’s humanity warped, and thus are their instincts warped.
 Truth makes people more able to live instinctually in accordance with the principles and laws of normal humanity and all the principles that God has dictated, whereas these so-called sayings and laws of Satan are precisely what cause people to violate their instincts and try to escape the laws that God has decreed and dictated, and even abandon the path of normal humanity, doing immoderate things that people with normal humanity should not do and of which they should not think.